paulau/RHTCO2/src/readmeinstall.txt

 24)
 Check guteluft.jade-hs.de
-find data of correcponding toom.
+find data of correcponding room.

 25)
-pusten in sensor check umschaltung rot-grün
+blow to sensor to check switch of red LED